-A new coach always has a peculiar aroma in it due to all the components used to build it, such as paneling, plywood, carpet and fabrics.
+A new coach always has a peculiar aroma in it due to all the components used to build it, such as plywood, paneling, carpet and fabrics .

-Allowing fresh air to move and circulate throughout a new recreational vehicle is very valuable for several reasons.
+Allowing fresh air to move and circulate through out a new recreational vehicle is very valuable for several reasons.

-- Components used to build RV's always have a "new" smell to them, possibly irritating the respiratory system of the human body on warm days. - 2.
+- 1. Components used have chemicals in them that may cause possible irritation to the respiratory system of the human body. - 2..
 Fresh air is always good for the human body unless allergies are a factor.